tuboer/Siqi_BlueStampProject/index.md

 Aside from the original materials, I have also bought a 1.51 in transparent OLED in order to display text on a mini screen that you can see from the glasses.

 **Technical Progress:**
 I've managed to get the OLED up and running, and I can run image recognition software on there.
 I also managed to connect it to the new library I'm using for object recognition.
+In the future, these OLEDs will be able to display whatever I tell it too, like video games or the time.

 **Challenges:**
 Originally, I had planned to use AI recognition instead of a preexisting library, however doing some research into my options for AI revealed that it was not secure, especially the option I was considering, Google Studio Gemini.
 Instead I had to find a new image library.
 I am using OpenCV instead, which is for more general recognition and has a more broad amount of recognitions compared to TensorFlow Lite, which is more for specific image recognition.